Power REIT: Why David Should Defeat Goliath

 My overall assessment is that the lease itself is the key to this case, and the lease is the "blueprint of the deal."

-Power REIT's subsidiary, Pittsburgh and West Virginia Railway , owns 111.21 miles of rail line going between Pennsylvania and Ohio.
+Power REIT's subsidiary, Pittsburgh and West Virginia Railway, owns 111.21 miles of rail line going between Pennsylvania and Ohio.
 It also owns 5 short branch lines comprising an additional 20.38 miles.

 In 1962, PWV entered into a 99-year renewable lease with Norfolk Southern (hereinafter "Norfolk") with a fixed base rental of $915,000 per year plus "Additional Rent."
 Additional Rent includes, among other things, "deduction-based additional rental."
 (Federal tax deductions for depreciation, amortization, etc.) Norfolk is also obligated to pay all expenses Pittsburgh & West Virginia Railroad incurs when they come due and assumes "all obligations" Pittsburgh & West Virginia Railroad incurs relating to Pittsburgh & West Virginia Railroad performing its legal duties and protecting its rights under the terms of the lease.